 Over the next several months, solo and small firm practitioners will likely lay the framework for moving to more efficient workflows with better document management and data analysis and tracking schemes in their cloud-based practice management systems, which are still maturing.
 More integration and less headache is what these lawyers will expect from Office 365 Teams and Flow and more of the technology they implement.
 They will hopefully find more solutions as their counterparts figure out how to practice more efficiently from anywhere and online.

 And, when it’s time to go home and take care of oneself, these same practitioners will be reminded of the importance of doing just that from past wellness initiatives they’ve encountered.
 They will be more mindful in 2020 and take better care of themselves — or at least that’s what they should do.

 Natalie R. Kelly (@NatalieRKelly) is Director of the Georgia State Bar’s Law Practice Management Program and a past ABA TECHSHOW chair.
-Natalie is an attorney and certified consultant for multiple legal software applications and speaks and writes extensively on law office management and technology.
+Natalie is an Adjunct Professor co-teaching Law Practice Technology and a certified consultant for multiple legal software applications.
+Natalie speaks and writes extensively on law office management and technology.

 Happy New Year!

 Get really good ideas every day for your law practice: Subscribe to the Daily Dispatch (it’s free).
 Follow us on Twitter @attnyatwork.